 - Seeking flexibility.
 Three-quarters of Millennials would prefer to work from home or other locations where they feel they could be most productive.
 However, only 43 percent currently are allowed to do this.

 - Feeling in control.
 Three-quarters (77 percent) of Millennials feel in control of their career paths.

 The research findings are based on a study conducted by Deloitte Global of nearly 7,700 Millennials representing 29 countries around the globe.
 Screening questions at the recruitment stage ensured that all respondents were Millennials—were born after 1982, have obtained a college or university degree, are employed fulltime, and predominantly work in large (100+ employees), private-sector organizations.

 Deloitte provides audit, consulting, financial advisory, risk management, tax and related services to public and private clients spanning multiple industries.
-With a globally connected network of member firms in more than 150 countries, Deloitte brings world-class capabilities and high-quality service to clients, delivering the insights they need to address their most complex business challenges.
-Deloitte's more than 225,000 professionals are committed to making an impact that matters.
+With a globally connected network of member firms in more than 150 countries and territories, Deloitte brings world-class capabilities and high-quality service to clients, delivering the insights they need to address their most complex business challenges.
+Deloitte’s more than 220,000 professionals are committed to making an impact that matters.

 Deloitte & Touche (M.E.) is a member firm of Deloitte Touche Tohmatsu Limited (DTTL) and is a leading professional services firm established in the Middle East region with uninterrupted presence since 1926.